April Welfare: Workshop Facilitator (Lead Arts Practitioner) and Studio Co-Ordinator

 Jessica Schroeter: Workshop Facilitator (Lead Arts Practitioner)

 Jessica is an emerging Visual Artist who works across two-dimensional mediums including painting, drawing and printmaking.
-She has completed a Masters by Research in Visual Arts and Diploma of Secondary Education at Federation University.
+She has completed a Masters by Research in Visual Arts and Diploma of Secondary Education.
 She has exhibited widely with Arthur Gallery and regional galleries across the state and has been a finalist in interstate art prizes in WA and NSW.
 She is an active member of the local arts community working at the University gallery and assisting with local art festivals.

-She has enjoyed the transition from teaching secondary school junior arts, photography and performing arts to workshops at the Arthur studio.
+She has enjoyed the transition from teaching secondary school arts to workshops at the Arthur Creative studio.
 Developing idea’s with artist’s and seeing them realised in finished art pieces and printed works is a rewarding process to share with others.

 Penny Hetherington: Workshop Facilitator (Lead Arts Practitioner)